cs544-wisc/f23/p4/README.md

 #### Q5: how are the blocks of single.csv distributed across the two DataNode containers?

-This is similar to above, except you should check every block and extract the container ID from the URL.
+This is similar to above, except you should check every block andextract the container ID from the URL.

-You should produce a Python dictionary like this (your IDs and counts will be different, of course):
+You should produce a Python dictionary similar to below (your IDs and counts will be different, of course).
+Output your dictonary in a cell and include `#q5`.

 ```python
 {'6a2464e4ba5c': 88, '805fe2ba2d15': 79}